 - Sessions Not Categorized for Logon Duration

 Connection failures are generally an important cause for performance degradation.
-Connection-related parameters are now available in the Self-service view for Sessions to help identify and troubleshoot connection failures easily.
+Connection-related parameters are now available on the Self-service view for Sessions to help identify and troubleshoot connection failures easily.
 The Self-Service view for Sessions includes Connection Type facet and column.
 Connection Type has values:

 - internal – if the connection is direct without Gateway